Zequez/logseq-vault/pages/Living in the Gift.md

 		- Release
 			- Release of control; we don't know wether or how it will come back to us.
 			- From the perspective of a [[Separate Self]] giving is profoundly irrational
+			- In a real world gifts are usually witnessed, and they generate gratitude
 		- Relationship
 -
 -